Obviously, as a home cook, I love to find new treasures in cookbooks. The following are some of my favorite cookbooks that I personally recommend.

 My Two Cents: This cookbook is filled with fresh ideas that are still family friendly.
 If you’re looking for “different” but not “weird”, this is the book to get!
 I am keeping this one handy as I see a lot of use in my future.
 An excellent investment!

 Whether it’s fried chicken or pimento cheese, fruit salad or meatloaf, everybody’s family does it a little differently.
 The Southern Bite is a celebration of those traditions and recipes every Southern family is proud to own.
-It’s the Pecan Chicken Salad that’s mandatory for every family reunion and the hearty Goulash, so comforting after a long day.
+It’s the Pecan Chicken Salad that’s mandatory for every family reunion.
+Iso comforting after a long day.
 It’s the Glazed Ham that makes its way to the Easter table every year.

 If you’re lucky enough to hail from the South, you’ll no doubt find some familiar favorites from your own family recipe archives, along with a whole slew of surprises from Southern families a lot like yours!
 There’s Turnip Green Dip for your next party, Chicken Corn Chowder for those chilly fall nights, and Cornbread Salad for when you really need to make an impression.

 My Two Cents: Hey, I wrote the forward for this book, literally.
 I love everything in here.
 Stacey is a dear friend and his heart comes through in every bite.
 Hint: Make the goulash.
 Seriously!
 Click here for my post about that.

 Are you interested in learning how to can food or to try new recipes for canning food?
 Do you enjoy both savory and sweet canned goods?
 Rebecca Lindamood has the recipes for you!